 Interest in Science and Mathematics

-Science interest came when he was five years of age, having received a compass, which opened his curiosity over the forces that moved the needle.
-When he was a teenager, he began reading books on physics and math and soon found himself more knowledgeable than his schoolteachers.
+To be a scientist, he was also interested in science as early as when he was five years old, during which he received a compass and opened the curiosity to the forces that moved the needle.
+When he was young, perhaps a teenager, he started reading books about physics and math and soon found himself more knowledgeable than schoolteachers.

 Moving to Switzerland